polyseam/platform-engineering/docs/dagger/agent-example/README.md

 3️⃣ **AI-Powered Output Interpretation** 🧠📋

 - The output of the Terraform plan is passed to an **LLM environment**, which:
-  - Uses a predefined `terraformer.txt` prompt template.
+  - Uses a predefined `terraformer_prompt.txt` prompt template.
   - Generates a **natural language summary or analysis** of the Terraform output.
 - Finally, the AI-generated summary is **posted as a comment** on a GitHub pull request using the earlier `comment_on_pr` function.
 - This provides a **human-readable, intelligent insight** into the changes proposed by the Terraform config—right inside your GitHub workflow.